juliuspfadt/juliuspfadt.github.io/index.md

 Hello.

-I am a postdoctoral researcher at the University of Amsterdam, currently working on the ERC-project "Coherent Hypothesis Tests for Experimental Research" alongside Eric-Jan Wagenmakers.
-Previously, I worked on Bayesian structural equation modeling funded by a Walter-Benjamin-Fellowship from the German Research Foundation (DFG).
+I am a postdoctoral researcher at the University of Amsterdam, currently working on the ERC-project "Coherent Hypothesis Tests for Experimental Research" with Eric-Jan Wagenmakers.
+Before that, I worked on Bayesian structural equation modeling funded by a Walter-Benjamin-Fellowship from the German Research Foundation (DFG).

 My professional interest lies with statistical modeling: in particular, developing methods to help researchers learn about patterns in their data.
 These methods are ideally, but not exclusively, Bayesian.
 In my published work, I mainly focus on psychometrics, particularly reliability estimation and structural equation modeling.